Mayakovskaya (Moscow Metro)

-The name as well as the design is a reference to Futurism and its prominent Russian exponent Vladimir Mayakovsky.
-Considered to be one of the most beautiful stations in the system, it is a fine example of pre-World War II Stalinist Architecture and one of the most famous Metro stations in the world.
-It is best known for its 34 ceiling mosaics depicting "24 Hours in the Land of the Soviets."
+The station is named after the poet Vladimir Mayakovsky, and its design references Futurism, of which he was a prominent Russian exponent.
+It is often cited as one of the most beautiful stations in the system, and is an example of pre-World War II Stalinist architecture.
+It is best known for its ceiling mosaics by Alexander Deyneka, originally 35 in number, and collectively titled "Twenty-Four Hours in the Land of the Soviets".
 During World War II, it was used as a command post for Moscow's anti-aircraft regiment.

 History

 The station was built as part of the second stage of the Moscow Metro expansion, opening on 11 September 1938.
-If the first stage was more focused on the building of the system itself, both architecturally and in terms of the engineering, the stations appear modest in comparison to those that the second stage brought to the system.
-For the first time in the world, instead of having the traditional three-neath pylon station layout, the engineers were able to overlap the vault space and support it with two colonnades, one on each side.
-This gave birth to a new Deep column station type design, and Mayakovskaya was the first station to show this.
+Whereas the first stage had focused on building the system itself, the stations of the second stage were far more ambitious, both architecturally and in engineering terms.
+As a result, the earlier stations appear modest by comparison.
+Mayakovskaya was the first deep-level column station in the Moscow Metro: instead of the three-vault pylon layout used at earlier deep stations, its central vault is supported by two rows of columns, one on each side.

-Located 33 meters beneath the surface, the station became famous during World War II when an air raid shelter was located in the station.
-On the anniversary of the October Revolution, on 7 November 1941, Joseph Stalin addressed a mass assembly of party leaders and ordinary Muscovites in the central hall of the station.
-During World War II, Stalin took residence in this place.
+Located 33 metres beneath the surface, the station became famous during World War II when it served as an air-raid shelter.
+On 6 November 1941, the eve of the 24th anniversary of the October Revolution, Joseph Stalin addressed a meeting of the Moscow City Council held in the central hall of the station.
+According to the historian Robert Service, Stalin lived in the station for a time during the war.

-At the 1939 New York World's Fair the Soviet Pavilion included a life-size showcase copy of this station, whose designer Alexey Dushkin was awarded Grand Prize of the 1939 World's Fair.
+At the 1939 New York World's Fair the Soviet Pavilion included a life-size showcase copy of this station, whose designer Alexey Dushkin was awarded the Grand Prize.